isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-4-jan-mar-2021/2021-01-11-kueh-lapis.md

 [^4]: Manden, A.C.
 (1895). *Recepten van de Haagsche kookschool* [*Recipes from the Hague Cooking School*] (p.
 244).
 The Hague: De Gebroeders van Cleef.
 (Not available in NLB holdings).
 Founded in the late 1800s, the school provided its female students with formal culinary training.

-[^5]: van der Meijden, J.M.J.C.
+[^5]: Van der Meijden, J.M.J.C.
 (1925). *Groot nieuw volledig Oost-Indisch kookboek* [*Great new complete East Indies cookbook*] (pp. 305–306).
 Malang: G.C.T.
 Van Dorp & Co.
 (Not available in NLB holdings).
 A mammoth book chronicling nearly 1,400 recipes from the Dutch East Indies, written to help familiarise Dutch cooks with the cuisine.

 [^6]: Also known as red rice, this is rice inoculated with a yeast strain that produces a vivid red pigment as it grows.
 The dried grains are a traditional Chinese ingredient used to make rice wine and to add colour to dishes.

 [^7]: Personal communication with Kevindra Soemantri (www.feastin.id), 23–30 March, 2019.

-[^8]: Van der Meijden, J.M.J.C.
-(1925). *Groot nieuw volledig Oost-Indisch kookboek* [*Great new complete East Indies cookbook*] (p.
-305).
-Malang: G.C.T.
-Van Dorp & Co.
-(Not available in NLB’s holdings)
+[^8]: Van der Meijden, 1925, p.
+305.

 [^9]: Freshly churned butter is always washed with plain water to remove all traces of buttermilk – the liquid separated from the butterfat by the churning – and casein dairy proteins.
 If not washed away, these make the butter develop rancid off-flavours and turn bad.